ALPS ETF ETF Insiders

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific ALPS ETF insiders, such as employees or executives, is commonly permitted as long as it does not rely on ALPS ETF's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases, ALPS ETF insiders must file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Giffhorn Lowell over a month ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 1.0 subject to Rule 16b-3 | ||
+Giffhorn Lowell over two months ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 1.0 subject to Rule 16b-3 | ||

-Giffhorn Lowell over two months ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 0.6 subject to Rule 16b-3 | ||
+Giffhorn Lowell over three months ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 0.6 subject to Rule 16b-3 | ||

-Giffhorn Lowell over six months ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 0.5 subject to Rule 16b-3 | ||
+Giffhorn Lowell over a year ago Acquisition by Giffhorn Lowell of 100000 shares of OShares Quality at 0.5 subject to Rule 16b-3 | ||

 Giffhorn Lowell over a year ago Insider Trading |